firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 - **Use the adapter as logic, not power:** The horn output only sources a couple of amps.
   - enough for low-power buzzers but not vintage 35 W halogens
   - so trigger a relay or MOSFET that pulls from a beefier DC/DC converter.[^9][^10]
+- **Remember the Spintend switch cluster sources 12 V on every lead.** Plan NO/NC relays or alternative switchgear when you need ground-referenced signals, otherwise horn and light circuits back-feed the controller inputs.[^spintend_cluster]
 - **Keep 12 V fans off the board:** Spintend ADC adapters have already died when builders powered shrouds directly from the rail.
   - treat it strictly as a signal bridge and feed cooling gear from standalone bucks.[^58]
 - **85250 & Ubox installs:** Route brake-light logic through the ADC breakout, but feed lamps from a separate converter so you don’t brown out the controller when multiple 12 V loads fire at once.[^11]